 Our Role

-Despite facing an 18-count indictment and up to $1.6 billion in fines, FedEx knew it was not guilty, declined to enter a non-prosecution agreement, and assembled a legal team, including IMS Consulting & Expert Services, to prove the overnight delivery company had done nothing illegal.
-Over a two year period, IMS assisted with trial strategy, jury consulting, and trial graphic services.
+Despite facing an 18-count indictment and up to $1.6 billion in fines, FedEx knew it was not guilty.
+They declined to enter a non-prosecution agreement and assembled a legal team, including IMS Legal Strategies, to prove the overnight delivery company had done nothing illegal.
+Over a two-year period, IMS assisted with trial strategy, jury consulting, and trial graphic services.
 This included hosting brainstorming and strategy sessions, developing and executing multiple jury research projects, and assisting with juror analysis.
 IMS also worked closely with lead attorney Cris Arguedas to develop her opening statement.

 Case Results